Server Side JavaScript Building Guide

 Install Node.js

 The First step is to install Node.js, it's highly recommended that you use NVM (Node Version Manager).
-The NVM is available both on linux and mac.
+The NVM is available both on Linux and Mac.
 For current details refer to the node.js documentation.

-Open terminal and install NVM:
+First, open terminal and install NVM:

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash